jpatel531/last-train/README.md

 * GMapsJS
 * Twilio for Ruby
 * TFL Journey Planner API
+* The journey_planner gem
 * HAML
+* jBuilder
 * Bootstrap
 * Postgresql

 ##Planned Extensions

-* To use the JourneyPlanner gem I made while building this app.
 * To polish up the styling.
-* To create an app version with Ionic.
+* To create a mobile version with Ionic.